xieyuheng/fidb-zero/docs/manual/01-data-table.md

 title: Data Table
 ---

-To implement the idea of using file system as database, we must first answer the question about the familiar concept of _data table_.
+To implement the idea of FiDB, we must first answer the question about the familiar concept of _data table_.